Skip to main content

 • Health check path: / (or your specific health check path)

-• Click "Next" and "Create target group"
+• Click "Create target group"

 Step 2: Create the Application Load Balancer